 Methodology: Teams will comprise 5 students or less.
-Each team will create and use a Stocktrak investment account.
+Each team will create and use a StockTrak investment account.
 Each team is allocated a portfolio with \$1,000,000 in cash.
 Teams will have a maximum of 200 trades (Buy then sell = two trades).
 It is up to the team members to decide on which assets to purchase and when to trade.

 Diversification.
 The portfolios should be structured to minimize the risk of a significant loss in any one security, industry, sector, or market.
 Each portfolio should never contain any more than 15% of the portfolio value outstanding for any one company, ETF, or mutual fund at the time of purchase, nor short shares worth more than 15% of the total portfolio value (excluding margin).
 Likewise, there should be no more than 30% of the portfolio in any one holding, nor more than 30% of the portfolio in any one sector or industry at the time of purchase (the same percentages also apply when shorting).
 Equity securities should be broadly diversified among the stocks of companies in all capitalization ranges.
 Portfolios could include foreign securities, not to exceed 25% of the total equity holdings.
 Foreign bonds are also permissible not to exceed 25% of the total fixed-income holdings.
+Foreign exchanges are allowed a 25% max allocation.
+Foreign exchanges include London, Munich, Frankfurt, Hong Kong, Tokyo, and Toronto.
+Students/Mentors are responsible for keeping track of the permissible asset allocations, any divergence from the allowed asset allocations will result in disqualification.
 At any time after the last day of the first week and until the last week of trading, teams must not have more than a 15% allocation in cash during any trading day.
-Teams with more than 15% allocation in cash at the end of any trading day during the challenge will be disqualified.
+Teams with more than 15% allocation in cash during the challenge will be disqualified.